sanny2304/Automation-Bookstore/README.md

 <br />**Contributing**
 <br />Contributions are welcome!
 If you want to contribute to this project, please follow these steps:

-<br />- Fork the repository.
+- Fork the repository.
-<br />- Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name
+- Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name
-<br />- Make your changes and commit them: git commit -m "Add your message here"
+- Make your changes and commit them: git commit -m "Add your message here"
-<br />- Push your changes to your fork: git push origin feature/your-feature-name
+- Push your changes to your fork: git push origin feature/your-feature-name
-<br />- Create a pull request to the main repository.
+- Create a pull request to the main repository.
-<br />- Please make sure to provide a clear description of your changes in the pull request.
+- Please make sure to provide a clear description of your changes in the pull request.

 <br />And from those testing, the result shown as following:
 ![image](https://github.com/sanny2304/Automation-Bookstore/assets/47511461/52e034e0-be6e-4923-b38a-1010dbbb7901)